baudegithub/business_expansion_project/README.md

 **Insights and Recommendation persentation script ***

-I’m [insert name], and I’m excited to share some insights about your business.
+I’m  Baudouin Gbessinou, and I’m excited to share some insights about your business.
 Thank you for providing the guiding questions.
 It was helpful to see what types of insights you are looking to gain from the data.
 I hope you find the analysis compelling and helpful as you make decisions regarding future business opportunities.